Project-Books/books-api/README.md

 ## Running the app

-1. Import as a Gradle project into your favourite IDE
+1. Import as a Maven project into your favourite IDE
 2. Start the MySQL Database or run the docker-compose file `docker-compose up -d` (you may need to add `sudo` to this command)
 3. Run `BooksApiApplication.java`
 4. Go to `localhost:8080/graphiql`